dasxgo/data-minds/README.md

 ## Code

-You cand find the code for this project here.
+You can find the code for this project here.

 folders overview: